Smart1-hub/schema-diagram/README.md

 ## Schema_Based_On_Diagram: Clinic DB

-This project is a relational database for a vet clinic.
-Some new tables and foreign key columns are added to the existing animals table to model one-to-many relationships.
-Afterward, JOIN is used to query the data.
+This project is based on creating a schema based on diagram.

 ## Getting Started